-As noted in Remark \ref{rmk:overcoming_limitation}, AsymP-GDA may require a very small value of $\mu$ to ensure convergence to an equilibrium in the original game.
-To address this limitation, this section introduces an enhanced variant called Adaptively AsymP-GDA (Ada-AsymP-GDA), which incorporates an {\it adaptive anchoring strategy} $\sigma\in \mathcal{X}$ \citep{perolat2021poincare,abe2024slingshot}.
+As noted in Remark \ref{rmk:limitation}, AsymP-GDA may require a very small perturbation strength $\mu$ to guarantee convergence to an equilibrium of the original game.
+To address this limitation, this section introduces a parameter-free variant (Algorithm \ref{alg:parameter_free_asymp_gda}) that adaptively shrinks $\mu$.

-In Ada-AsymP-GDA, instead of using the perturbation term $\mu x^t$ as in the original algorithm, we apply the gradient of the squared distance between $x^t$ and the anchor $\sigma$, namely $\mu(x^t - \sigma)$.
-The anchoring strategy $\sigma$ is updated periodically: it is reset to the current strategy $x^t$ every $T_{\sigma}$ iterations.